-Network Administration for Novell NetWare (3-3)
+Network Administration (3-3)

-Preparation to effectively manage a Novell NetWare network.
 Topics include network components, user accounts and groups, network file systems, file system security, and network printing.
 The student will describe the components of a local area network and their relationship; create and administer user accounts and groups; plan and set up network file systems; create effective file system security; and implement and administer network printing.
 Prerequisite: ITSW 1407 and ITNW 1154 or ITNW 1448 or permission of the instructor.